Sex and fertility and non Hodgkin lymphoma

 If you are a woman having chemotherapy, you should make sure you use contraception.
 The drugs you are having could damage a developing baby.
-Even if your periods have stopped it may be possible to get pregnant, so you should take precautions.
+Even if your periods have stopped it may be possible to get pregnant, so it is very important to use effective contraception.

 Treatment and your risk of becoming infertile

 Some chemotherapy treatment for non Hodgkin lymphoma can cause infertility.
 If possible, doctors will use drugs that do not cause infertility.
 But the first priority is treating your non Hodgkin lymphoma.

 If you become infertile you will not be able to have children after your treatment.
 Having a bone marrow or stem cell transplant will almost certainly mean you will be infertile.

 You can view and print the quick guides for all the pages in the Living with NHL section.

 Having non Hodgkin lymphoma or being treated does not always affect your sex life.
 But you will probably go through times when you don't feel like sex because you are too tired or have side effects from the treatment.

 You need to take precautions against pregnancy if you are having treatment and need to use reliable contraception.

 If you are a man having chemotherapy, you always need to wear a condom during sex.
 Some women have said that when their partner was having chemotherapy the semen caused a stinging sensation in their vagina.
 This means some of the drug may be coming through and doctors don't know enough about whether this could be harmful.